brianmadden/krawler/README.md

 Release Notes
 =============
 **0.2.2 (2017-1-21)**
-- Added additonal configuration option for redirect handling in KrawlConfig.
+- Added additional configuration option for redirect handling in KrawlConfig.
 Setting `useFastRedirectHandling = true` (when redirects are enabled) will cause Krawler to automatically follow redirects, keeping a history of the transitions and status codes.
 This history is present in the `KrawlDocument#redirectHistory` property.